 Linear Data Structure

 A data structure is said to be linear if its elements combine to form any specific order.
 There are two techniques of representing such linear structure within memory.

 - The first way is to provide the linear relationships among all the elements represented using linear memory location.
 These linear structures are termed as arrays.

 - The second technique is to provide the linear relationship among all the elements represented by using the concept of pointers or links.
 These linear structures are termed as linked lists.

-The common examples of linear data structure are:
+The common examples of the linear data structure are:

 - Linked lists